-Gunnar Nordstrom Gallery, 800 Bellevue Way NE, offers new works by Russian born and Newport Beach California artist, Svetlana Shalygina.
-Originally from Efremov Russia, Shalygina has traveled the globe in search of personal space and creative expression all the while romancing her palette with human inspiration from Moscow and St. Petersburg to Paris, Milan, Vienna and the American West.
+Gunnar Nordstrom Gallery, 800 Bellevue Way NE, offers new works by Russian born and Arizona artist, Svetlana Shalygina.
+Originally from Efremov Russia, Shalygina has traveled the globe in search of creative expression all the while romancing her palette with human inspiration from Moscow and St. Petersburg to Paris, Milan, Vienna and the American West.
 Her exhibition, “New Works,” is on view through June 4 and will be introduced at a reception May 11 from 6-8pm.

 “Fractured Views—Deux,” an exhibition featuring works by Harold Nelson and Mark Skullerud, opens at the Gunnar Nordstrom Gallery, 800 Bellevue Way NE., in a reception for the artists from 6-8pm.

 Nelson’s medium is paper collage.
 He lets each piece happen and uses whatever mix of the abstract and figurative image or fractured view that will lead to the best outcome.
 Skullerud enjoys a suggestion of reality in his abstract graphic work.
 The end result may be abstract or a representational cubist view and may represent something familiar in an unfamiliar way.